department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 The internal tools available include Grafana, Sentry, Prometheus and Jenkins.
 These tools are hosted internally and available for developers via proxy access.
 We use `ssh` and the Chrome plugin SwitchyOmega to route web requests from your browser to the SOCKS5 proxy for these private domains.
 For this we require the use of an `ssh` key pair to secure access which we will be walking through in the steps below.
-For AWS Console access please remember **do not initiate** until PIV background check is underway.
-Filing the request prematurely will slow down our ability to respond to you in a timely manner.
+Please remember **do not initiate** the issue until your PIV background check is underway.
+Opening the issue prematurely will slow down our ability to respond to you in a timely manner.

 #### 1. Create [new SSH keys](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Engineering/Internal%20Tools.md#create-ssh-public-key).